mypdns/matrix/README.md

 influence on our workflow, it would, of course, have to be whitelisted on our list.

+# Bulk commits
+Bulk commits will only be tolerated, if done by a @developer of the repository, does it and **_ONLY_** if and when the source is commonly trusted **_and_** if the amount of domains can justify it will be way to time consuming to open a issue for each domains changed in the targeted lists.

+**note**: This rule shall always be a copy of the common [Bulk commits][Bulk-commits] rule.

 # FAQ
 **Q**: Your lists have broken my website, by blocking a third party domain!